MicrosoftDocs/windows-dev-docs/hub/package-manager/package/binary-validation-errors.md

 ---
 title: Binary validation errors
-description: Provides additional information about binary validation errors reported by the Windows Package Manager service. ms.date: 05/25/2021 ms.topic: overview ms.localizationpriority: medium
+description: Learn about binary validation errors that the Windows Package Manager service reports, and how to address them. ms.date: 06/10/2022 ms.topic: troubleshooting ms.localizationpriority: medium ms.custom: kr2b-contr-experiment
 ---

 # Binary validation errors

-If your [pull request fails](winget-validation.md) to pass the **Installers Scan** test and is given the **Binary-Validation-Error** label, this indicates that your application failed to install on all environments.
-This article provides more background and guidance about this error.
+This article provides background and guidance about binary validation errors.
+If [pull request validation](winget-validation.md) fails the **Installers Scan** test with a **Binary-Validation-Error** label, it means that your application failed to install on all environments.

-## Understanding the Installers Scan test
+## Understand the Installers Scan test

-Windows Package Manager goes to great lengths to create an excellent user experience when installing applications.
-In order to do this, we must ensure that all applications install on PCs without errors regardless of environment.

-To that end, a key test we use for the Windows Package Manager is to ensure that all installers will install without warnings on a variety of popular antivirus configurations.
-While Windows provides Microsoft Defender as a built-in antivirus program, many enterprise customers and users employ a wide range of antivirus software.
+To provide an excellent application installation user experience, the Windows Package Manager must ensure that all applications install on PCs without errors, regardless of environment.
+One key test is to ensure that all applications install without warnings on various popular antivirus configurations.
+Windows provides the built-in Microsoft Defender antivirus program, but many enterprise customers and users use other antivirus software.

-Therefore, each submission to the Windows Package Manager will be run through several antivirus programs.
-These programs all have different virus detection algorithms for identifying [Potentially unwanted application (PUA)](/windows/security/threat-protection/intelligence/criteria) and malware.
+Each submission to the Windows Package Manager is run through several antivirus programs.
+These programs all have different virus detection algorithms for identifying [potentially unwanted applications (PUA)](/windows/security/threat-protection/intelligence/criteria) and malware.

+## Address binary validation errors

-If an application fails validation, Microsoft will first attempt to verify that the flagged software is not a false positive with the antivirus vendors.
-In many cases, after notification and validation, the antivirus vendor will update their algorithm and the application will pass.
+If an application fails validation, Microsoft first attempts to verify with the antivirus vendor whether the flagged software is a false positive.
+In many cases, after notification and validation, the antivirus vendor updates their algorithm, and the application passes.

-## What to do if you see the Binary-Validation-Error label

-In some cases, the code anomaly detected is not able to be determined to be a false positive by the antivirus vendors.
-In this case the application cannot be added to the Windows Package Manager repository, and the pull request will be rejected with a **Binary-Validation-Error** label.
+In some cases, the antivirus vendor can't determine whether the detected code anomaly is a false positive.
+In this case, the application can't be added to the Windows Package Manager repository.
+The pull request is rejected with a **Binary-Validation-Error** label.

-If the **Binary-Validation-Error** label is applied to your pull request, update your software to remove the code detected as PUA.
+If you get a **Binary-Validation-Error** label on your pull request, update your software to remove the code detected as PUA.

-## What if I cannot remove that code?

-Occasionally, genuine tools used for debugging and low-level activities will appear as PUA to the antivirus vendors.
-This is because the code necessary to do the debugging will have a similar signature to unwanted software.
-Even though this is a legitimate use of that coding practice, unfortunately we are unable to allow those applications into the Windows Package Manager repository.
+Sometimes, genuine tools used for debugging and low-level activities appear as PUA to antivirus software.
+This is because the necessary debugging code has a similar signature to unwanted software.
+Even though this coding practice is legitimate, the Windows Package Manager repository unfortunately can't allow these applications.